NicoJstudent/BaariApp/README.md

 # BaariApp

 ### Final project for web- and hybrid technologies in mobile programming course from Oulu University of Applied Sciences.
+(React Native)